Dan-Gahlinger/mewcastle/README.md

 **** As this is a "pre-release" - I am *ONLY* interested in showstoppers! ****

+HINT command has been re-added, but it's all covered in the docs, user guide, intro and instructions, so not necessary.

+SAVE and RESTORE functions have been added - single slot SAVE availale RESTORE is ONLY available at the start of a new game - it will prompt you SAVE is limited and restricted in certain places, events, etc, and has a minimum move count. eg: The game will not save if you are in the maze

 simply unzip to any place you like, it will create its own directory. and read the castle_user_guide files (DOC or PDF) for information for the linux version - decompressing the file downloaded with create a directory like ~/newcastle, then simply cd ~/newcastle then run the Linux version of the game supplied: newcast (eg: ./newcast) to run it